MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/hana-connect-azure-vm-large-instances.md

 ---
 title: Connectivity setup from virtual machines to SAP HANA on Azure (Large Instances) | Microsoft Docs
-description: Connectivity setup from virtual machines for using SAP HANA on Azure (large instances).
+description: Connectivity setup from virtual machines for using SAP HANA on Azure (Large Instances).
 services: virtual-machines-linux
 documentationcenter:
 author: RicksterCDN